Information about Induction of Labour

 This leaflet has been produced to give you general information about the procedure of induction of labour.
 Most of your questions should be answered by this leaflet.
 It is not intended to replace the discussion between you and your midwife or doctor but may act as a starting point for discussion.
 If after reading it you have any concerns or require further explanation, please discuss this with the midwife or doctor.

-What is induction of Labour?
+What is induction of labour?

-In order for a baby to be born the cervix (the neck or opening to the womb) has to change from being closed, long and hard (touching the end of your nose, is similar to feeling the cervix) to being short, soft and starting to open.
-When that change happens, the strong ‘working’ contractions of labour start.
+In order for a baby to be born the cervix (the neck or opening to the womb) has to shorten, soften and open and there must be contractions.
 Your womb has a powerful muscular wall that tightens and then relaxes; these contractions gradually open your cervix.
-In most pregnancies this starts naturally between 37 to 42 weeks and is called ‘spontaneous labour’.
+In most pregnancies this starts naturally between 37 – 42 weeks and is called ‘spontaneous labour’.
+Induction of labour is a process used to encourage labour to start artificially.

 When might I be offered induction of labour?